On this dayJan 09, 1961

 White Mobs Riot After Integration of University of Georgia

-On January 9, 1961, Charlayne Hunter and Hamilton Holmes registered at the University of Georgia, becoming the university's first African American students.
+On January 9, 1961, thousands of white people violently rioted because Charlayne Hunter and Hamilton Holmes registered at the University of Georgia, becoming the university's first Black students.
 Their enrollment came days after federal judge William Bootle ordered the university to admit them, ending a two-year administrative and legal fight to integrate the school.

-Despite this landmark victory, Ms. Hunter and Mr. Holmes registered for classes against the backdrop of nearly 100 protesting white students.
-Before long, the protests escalated into full-scale riots involving nearly 2,000 white students, local residents, and Ku Klux Klan members.
+When Ms. Hunter and Mr. Holmes arrived to register for classes they were met by nearly 100 white students opposing their admission.
+The crowd grew in the coming hours and the opposition escalated into full-scale riots, involving nearly 2,000 white students, local residents, and Ku Klux Klan members.
 The rioters set fires outside Ms. Hunter's dormitory, hurled rocks inside, and yelled racist epithets.
 At least one student in the dormitory was injured by a flying object.
-After several hours, campus officers, city police, and local firefighters quelled the riot using tear gas and fire hoses.
-Nearly twenty rioters were arrested.
+After several hours, campus officers, city police, and local firefighters quelled the riot.

-In response to the white violence, officials forced Ms. Hunter and Mr. Holmes to withdraw from the university and Georgia state troopers escorted them home.
+In response to this violent white mob, composed of many white students from the university, officials forced Ms. Hunter and Mr. Holmes to withdraw from the university and Georgia state troopers escorted them home.
 White student leaders gloated at their victory, and one cited the University of Alabama's violent reaction to the enrollment of Autherine Lucy in 1956 as inspiration for their own demonstration.

 Days later, Judge Bootle ordered the university to readmit Ms. Hunter and Mr. Holmes.
-They both completed their studies in 1963, becoming the first African American undergraduate students to graduate from the University of Georgia.
+They both completed their studies in 1963, becoming the first Black undergraduate students to graduate from the University of Georgia.